sprakhar77/DiabloEngine/chess engine windows/README.txt

-to get the .exe file in windows...
+To get the .exe file in Windows

-1. make a new devc++ project in console mode
+1 Make a new DevC++ project in console mode.
-2. compile all the files....they will be complied by simply clicking complie just like makefile in linux
+2. Compile all the files, they will be complied by simply clicking complie just like makefile in linux.
-3. install the executable file to arena...from the install engine option
+3. Install the executable file to arena, from the install engine option.